When you are trying to pick out a new puppy, the number of options can be overwhelming.

 Mini Aussies are filled to the brim with personality for such a little package!

-Here are a few standout traits Mini Aussies tend to exhibit.
+Here are a few traits Mini Aussies tend to exhibit.
 Whether you regard each one as a positive or negative trait depends on what you want in a dog.

 To understand the Mini Aussie temperament, you must remember that they are herding dogs at heart.
-Herding instincts typically come with several “side effects,” including a loyal, protective nature, a work ethic, and possibly a wariness of strangers.
+Herding instincts typically come with several “side effects,” including a loyal, protective nature, a work ethic, and possibly some wariness of strangers.

 Mini Aussies may exhibit herding behavior such as small nips and barks toward children, other pets, small livestock, or anything else they think needs herding.
 You may have to teach them that herding humans is not acceptable.